surrealle/WhatsApp-Text-Handling/README.md

 # WhatsApp Text Formatter

+Ever had problems retaining the same format when copy+pasting from Word or other sources into WHatsApp desktop?
-A **React-based web tool** to format text copied from Word and other sources into a **WhatsApp-friendly** format.
+This is a **React-based web tool** to format text copied from Word and other sources into a **WhatsApp-friendly** format.
 It ensures that the structure and bullet points remain intact when pasted into WhatsApp.

 ---